ravachol/kew/website/site_src/docs.md

  kew song <song> (or a song)

- kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/" (plays the \'Are you Experienced?\' album)
+ kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/" (plays the Are you Experienced? album)

  kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/Purple Haze.flac" (plays Purple Haze)